KidAlby/post-install-config/README.md

   </li>
 </ul><!--End of main list-->

-<h2>this should conclude the end of set up proccess for osTicket.</h2>
+<h2>this should conclude the end of set up process for osTicket.</h2>